collectiveaccess/ProvidenceDocs/_source/providence/user/configuration/otherCommon/datetime.rst

 Datetime.conf
 =============

-'''In Progress'''

 The output, or display, of dates and times inside dateRange metadata elements can be configured in datetime.conf.
-For valid <em>input</em> formats for dates and times, please visit [[Date_and_Time_Formats|this page.]]
+For valid formats for dates and times, please visit `Date and Time Formats <file:///Users/charlotteposever/Documents/ca_manual/providence/user/dataModelling/metadata/dateTime.html>`_.

 Date/time output configuration
 ------------------------------